 Bocephus is a Master songwriter, Rhythm, and Lead Maestro.
 Here you are finding the intro to a simple structure., but in the case of all these songs, the word simple is not there to downplay it.
 It’s about the Distillation of music same as Making Powerful Moonshine and Whiskey.
 Intro G and D and again as you go you find the “walk-up” meaning quick notes or chords leading to the other primary Parts.
 G A B C to the G in the verse and then at the end of the verse and extended G and then D. The chorus employs much of the same structure.
 Feel your way around it and you begin to be able to anticipate the changes.

 In General, I am not a guitar teacher at all.
 I use my own tunings which change many things but I find I can find bits of focus for a beginner.
 My Beginning was shouting” What key is it in?
-G ok Go” and I would figure it out , on-the-job training sometimes in front of 200 or 2 thousand depending on the gig.
+G ok Go” and I would figure it out, on-the-job training sometimes in front of 200 or 2 thousand depending on the gig.

 I love old school Country as it is part of my life, and once you learn the intricate aspects you are gaining knowledge to use in many other forms of music.
 When I speak of things like “walkups” or “walk-downs” one mistake many guitarists make is that they more often listen to the guitar part.
-I advise people to listen to the Bass Player as well, the structure lies there and even though most might think Bass in country music is background, it is in actual fact Back Bone of any real band or song.
+I advise people to listen to the Bass Player as well, the structure lies there and even though most might think Bass in country music is background, it is in actual fact the bone of any real band or song.
 Learning the Bassline can make you a better guitar player who finds it easy to play country guitar.